kitnil/awesome/README.md

 ## Go

+- [BountyIt](https://github.com/Shivangx01b/BountyIt) - A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...that detects issues using change in content length and verify it using signatures
+- [gitflux](https://github.com/muesli/gitflux) - Track your GitHub projects in InfluxDB and create beautiful graphs with Grafana
 - [dewm](https://github.com/driusan/dewm) - A pure go autotiling window manager written with literate programming
 - [dnsping](https://github.com/fortio/dnsping) - DNS Ping: to check packet loss and latency issues with DNS servers
 - [file-server](https://github.com/codenoid/file-server) - Multi-source file server [💾 | 💽 | 💿] 🧐